 Windows 10 Mobile review

 At launch, new features in Windows 10 Mobile included full-size art for the Start screen, an improved Action Center, interactive notifications, better speech-to-text and an improved Photos app.
-See how to install Windows 10 on your phone or on other devices.

 We wrote this review based on the original version of Windows 10 Mobile, using a range of smartphones including the Lumia 950, Lumia 950 XL and Lumia 650, but in late April 2017 we saw Microsoft roll out the Creators Update to Windows 10 smartphones.

 The Creators Update for mobile sees many of the same changes introduced to the desktop OS, with a heavy focus on 3D and mixed reality.

 According to Microsoft: "The Creators Update will enable anyone to create, share and experience in 3D and mixed reality, connect people faster to those they care about most and empower every gamer to be a broadcaster.
 And with the Creators Update, Microsoft Edge will be the first browser to bring 3D to the web."